 Additional Course Information

-When you attend our Dallas Complete Botox® Training program, you'll learn:
+Attend our Detroit area Complete Botox® Training program, and you’ll learn:

 - Basic facial anatomy and key Botox injection sites